Crown Heights, New York

 Crown Heights is a hamlet and census-designated place (CDP) in Dutchess County, New York, United States.
 The population was 2,840 at the 2010 census.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.

 Crown Heights is in the town of Poughkeepsie.

 Geography

 Crown Heights is located at 41°38′24″N 73°55′55″W (41.639978, -73.931929), in the south-central part of the town of Poughkeepsie.
 U.S. Route 9 forms the eastern edge of the CDP and leads north 4 mi to downtown Poughkeepsie and south 4 mi to Wappingers Falls.